inBeat/inbeat-website/content/top-influencers/tiktok/gaming/germany/berlin/_index.md

 ---
-title: Top 10 Gaming TikTok Influencers In Berlin In 2023
+title: Top 10 Gaming TikTok Influencers In Berlin In 2024
 description: >-
-  Find top gaming TikTok influencers in Berlin in 2023.
-Most popular hashtags: #gaming #viral #berlin #fortnite.
+  Find top gaming TikTok influencers in Berlin in 2024.
+Most popular hashtags: #gaming #viral #fortnite #berlin.
 platform: TikTok
 hits: 7
-text_top: See the most popular TikTok profiles on inBeat.
+text_top: Identify the best TikTok profiles on inBeat.
-text_bottom: Our search engine aggregates 7 TikTok influencers like this in Berlin, Germany for you to pitch.
+text_bottom: Our platform has 7 TikTok influencers like this in Berlin, Germany for you to work with.
 profiles:
   - username: "marvinvlogt"
     fullname: >-